Ziqiao-Shang/AUNCE/README.md

 The download links of pre-trained models are in `checkpoints/checkpoints.txt`

-Thanks to the offical Pytorch and [Swin Transformer](https://github.com/microsoft/Swin-Transformer)

 Training and Testing
 =
 - to train our approach on BP4D Dataset, run: